gummybirdy/shufflePlay/README.md

 tuning for general purposes.
 Again, that’s out of scope, and in a sense outside my expertise.

+#### Appendix C: Notes for Users

-As a last word, the R Markdown file that generated this readme is included, with all code visible, for further examination.
+For one, the R Markdown file that generated this readme is included, with all code unobfuscated, for your enjoyment.

+For two, due to the structure of the repository, installing the package is a bit abnormal.
+Using the R library
+<font style="font-family: monaco, monospace">devtools</font>, the
+command
+<font style="font-family: monaco, monospace">install\_github(“andrewjmorse/shufflePlay/shuffleplay”)</font>
+will install the shuffleplay package, as it is a subdirectory in the repository.